GoogleChrome/web.dev/src/site/content/en/blog/logical-property-shorthands/index.md

 This leads us to block and inline logical directions.

 Block direction is the direction that new content blocks follow, like asking yourself, "where to put the next paragraph?".
-A "content block", or "block of text", is a nice way to associate it to yourself.
+You might think of it as a "content block", or "block of text".
 Every language arranges their blocks and orders them along their respective `block-axis`. `block-start` is the side a paragraph is first placed, while `block-end` is the side new paragraphs flow towards.